 Scroll India

 In his backyard in Atlanta,Saad Bhamla, professor of chemical and biomolecular Engineering at Georgia Institute of Technology, observed the glassy sharpshooter with interest.
-The lightweight insect was urinating in droplets which it super-propelled into the distance.
-Later, a high-speed camera would reveal that the bead...
+The lightweight insect was peeing for hours in droplets and proceeded to super-propel them into the distance.
+A high-speed camera would reveal...

 Read MoreVibrant Pigments, Global Exchange